jrgparkinson/mushy-layer/README.md

 This repository contains various other pieces of code for running simulations.

 `/setupNewRun/` takes a checkpoint file and creates a new file with the same data on a domain with a different width, which is useful for computing optimal states.
-`/postProcess/` loads checkpoint files and computes various diagnostics that were not run during the simulations
+`/postProcess/` loads checkpoint files and computes various diagnostics that were not run during the simulations.
+`/VisitPatch/` describes a small patch for the VISIT software to allow you to open checkpoint files as well as plot files.
+`/params/` contains input files for different types of simulations.
+They may not all work, sorry.
+`/grids/` contains gridfiles which can be loaded via `main.gridfile=/path/to/gridfile` in an inputs file, and sets a fixed variable mesh (i.e. not adaptive) for simulations.
+`/mk/` contains some custom Makefile options for compiling on some of the machines in AOPP at the University of Oxford.